merchise/xotl.tools/docs/source/history/_changes-1.8.0.rst

 - Add function `xoutil.deprecation.deprecate_module`:func: to deprecate full modules when imported.

-- The module `xoutil.string`:mod: suffered a major reorganization.
-See details in `String Ambiguity in Python <py-string-ambiguity>`:ref:.
+- The module `xoutil.string`:mod: suffered a major reorganization due to ambiguity use of Strings in Python.

 - Create ``__crop__`` protocol for small string representations, see `xoutil.clipping.crop`:func: for more information.